Choosing an In-Vehicle Computer

 Choosing and configuring an In-Vehicle computer system is no simple task.
-Mobile digital signage, fleet management, automated traffic control, and surveillance — just to name a few popular in-vehicle applications — require vastly different specs.
+Mobile digital signage, fleet management, automated traffic control, security and surveillance — just to name a few popular in-vehicle applications — require vastly different specs.
 Adding to the complexity, the In-Vehicle environment has its own challenges, including power, temperature, and vibration.
-Here are some questions you should ask yourself to get the required development and prototyping process started.
+Here are five questions you should ask yourself to get the required development and prototyping process started.

 With the options like tablets, smartphones, and in car docking stations for laptops, you need to ask yourself, “Do I need an In-Vehicle PC in the first place?”
 The answer is definitely situational.